benfaerber/benfaerber/README.md

 [😎 Dev Blog](https://benfaerber.github.io/#/blog)

 💻 I'm from Salt Lake City, Utah and am currently working at True Leaf Market creating shipping software.
 In my spare time I work with Rust, OCaml, and Kotlin.
 I am interested in programming language design and lexical analysis!
+I started programming around 2012.
+My first "real" programming language was C# which I learned through Unity3D in 2014.

 😁 If you are using any of my projects and are having bugs or need a new feature, please reach out and I will do my best to help you!